fltt/qbvault/README.md

 * if the login form is loaded inside an `<iframe/>` from a different domain name than the main page, the `add_credentials.sh` script will be unable to access the forms
-* if the fields in the forms are renamed, `fill_credentials.sh` will be unable to find and fill them
+* if the fields in the forms are renamed by a site update, `fill_credentials.sh` will be unable to find and fill them
-* if there are no forms, the scripts will be unable to work -- a few sites out there make use of Javascript to store the data in variables and then invoke the login service via AJAX
+* if there are no forms, the scripts will be unable to work -- a few sites out there make use of *Javascript* to store the data in variables and then invoke the login service via *AJAX*

 qbvault.sh
 ----------